dmbarbour/glas/docs/GlasApps.md

 * recover resiliently from erroneous conditions
 * integrate easily with other user software

 The conventional application model, concurrent procedural loops, is a poor fit for this vision.
 The main cause is that loops-over-time implicitly internalize state.
 This state is inaccessible for extension, integration, software update.
 It is easy for observations on the environment to become stale or invalid.
 Unhandled errors tend to disrupt the loop and lack a simple recovery model.

-A transaction machine based application model is a better fit for my vision and a convenient fit for the Glas program model, i.e. try/then/else implicitly becomes a hierarchical transaction.
-Additionally, the application environment must be designed for robust integration.
+A related challenge is that many elements of software environments are designed for exclusive use.
+Sharing a variable or channel between concurrent extensions is fragile and prone to error.
+Instead of coordinating safely by default, extensions compete for resources.

+To support my vision, I've been contemplating alternative application and environment models.
+Transaction machines are a good alternative for procedural loops.
+Tuple spaces, publish-subcribe, and data buses are suitable environments for coordination and integration.

 ## Transaction Machines